dftd4/dftd4_vasp/README.md

 DESTDIR=/path/to/staging/area/install ninja -C build install
 ```

-Extend your PATH by the build directory and be sure the share library is available for linking purposes.
+Extend your PATH by the build directory and be sure the shared library is available for linking purposes.

 Modify your makefile.include